get schooled on winter squash

 keep it fresh

 A whole squash can be stored in a cool, dry place for up to a month.
-Once peeled and cubed, it will stay fresh in the refrigerator for up to one week in an airtight container. but once peeled and cubed, don’t keep it any longer than a week in an airtight container in the fridge.
+Once peeled and cubed, it will stay fresh in the refrigerator for up to one week in an airtight container.
+Do not keep it any longer than a week in the airtight container.
 If flesh has darky or mushy spots, it’s time to discard it.

 don’t forget the seeds!